y-akbal/SdP-Net/README.md

-# SdP-Net - SlapDash Net
+# SdP-Net - SlapDash Net -- AS OF June 12 -- BACK IN TOWN

 This is actually a less serious weekend project called SlapDash-Net which can be considered a variation on hybrid Mobile-Net architecture.
 We start with a convolutional layer for patching then use depthwise and 1D convs for mixing channels.
 Finally use some encoder type transformer layers, together with some register tokens and a class token.
 The convolution part is highly motivated by "Patches are all you need" paper.
 The dudes will be trained on ImageNet1k dataset.